named-data/NLSR/docs/SECURITY.md

           file-name "root.cert"
         }
       }
-      cert-to-publish "root.cert" //optional, a file containing the root certificate. only the router
+      ;cert-to-publish "root.cert" //optional, a file containing the root certificate. only the router
                                   //that is designated to publish root cert needs to specify this cert-to-publish "site.cert" //optional, a file containing the root certificate. only the router
                                   //that is designated to publish site cert need to specify this